jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-05.md

 "Every day."

 He left.
-I watched his car disappear down the street.
+I watched his car disappear down the street, then went upstairs and sat on my bed surrounded by half-packed bags.

 Tomorrow, summer would pause.
 We'd go our separate directions for the first time since getting together.
 Three weeks apart to grow individually before coming back together for MIT.